Standard Deviation and Variance

 Looks complicated, but the important change is to

-divide by N-1 (instead of N) when calculating a Sample Variance.
+divide by N-1 (instead of N) when calculating a Sample Standard Deviation.

-If we just added up the differences from the mean ... the negatives would cancel the positives:
+If we just add up the differences from the mean ... the negatives cancel the positives:

 So that won't work.
 How about we use absolute values?

-That looks good, but what about this case:
+That looks good (and is the Mean Deviation), but what about this case:

 So let us try squaring each difference (and taking the square root at the end):